superbenefit/governance-site/CONTRIBUTING.md

 All contributors will be recognized in the project.
 Your GitHub profile will appear in the contributors list automatically.

-## License

-By contributing to this project, you agree that your contributions will be licensed under the same license as the project (CC0-1.0 for content, standard open-source for code).

 ## Additional Resources

 - [Development Guide](.docs/DEVELOPMENT.md) - Development setup and commands